-We often get asked a lot of questions.
+We often get asked a lot of questions about cloth nappies.
 So we thought we’d create this page as a quick reference for you.
 Of course, if you scroll through this FAQ page and discover that your question isn’t answered, then just contact us.
 We’ll get back to you as soon as we possibly can.
+We love to help with anything cloth nappy related, there are no silly questions, please ask away!

 1. Is the environmental impact of Modern Cloth Nappies the same as disposables?